hypyeon/epicodus-capstone-brainstorming/README.md

 **Saturday, April 6th**
 - Research on how to test using React Testing Library
-- Research on moment-timezone library and how date-fns in JS are generally used
+- Research on moment-timezone library and how date-fns in JS are generally used: discovered Temporal API
 > total: 2 hours

 ## License